yeswolf/KeymapGenerator/README.md

     * ```KeymapName``` is the keymap name (for example, "Default")
     * ```result_keymap.svg``` is an output path of our SVG with keymap
     * ```mac``` is a boolean flag for using ⌘, ⌥ and other macOS characters.
 If empty, generates keymap for Win/Linux.
-6. Open SVG in your browser to check, open with Adobe Illustrator and save to PDF to have a ready-to-print keymap.

-Note: You can't just print the SVG - none of macOS characters will be displayed.
+6. Open SVG in Chrome check, open with Adobe Illustrator or Adobe XD, insert logo, and save to PDF to have a ready-to-print keymap.
+Note: logo needs to be inserted manually, I can't figure out how to embed it easily, so current implementation is just to check everything is good.
+Also, you can't just print the SVG - none of macOS characters will be displayed.

 # Patch.json